 All I can do is stay present to what she is right now.
 To her lip with dried yogurt, her feet in my way-too-large shoes, and her little whispers to me about Bob, the Honey Nut Cheerios bee.

 Right now my daughter is 3 1/2.
 She still says "Lello" (yellow), yesterday asked for a "lollyplop" (aww!!) and would prefer being naked to anything else.
 I have a hunch this won't last forever.

 Grief is seriously unreasonable sometimes.
 Last night I found myself getting annoyed with the photos I took in my teenage/twenty-something-years.
-And no, it wasn’t… Read more Taking the Long View
+And no, it wasn't because of my fashion choices, though some of those were suspect.
+(Hello high-waist jeans and flannel shirts.)
+I am talking about the subjects of these photos, or lack thereof.
+So very few of these photos include my mom. … Continue reading Taking the Long View